texfaq/texfaq.github.io/FAQ-whyfree.md

 TeX-based services and products.
-While several valuable TeX-related tools and packages are offered subject to restrictions imposed by the GNU General Public Licence (GPL, sometimes referred to as 'Copyleft'), which denies the right to commercial exploitation.
+While several valuable TeX-related tools and packages are offered subject to restrictions imposed by the GNU General Public Licence (GPL, sometimes referred to as ''Copyleft''), which denies the right to commercial exploitation.
 TeX itself is offered under a pretty permissive licence of Knuth's own.